 "Aa," said Hamfast.
 He stretched his chubby fists toward the dazzling beard.

 Gimli grinned.
-"He's an astonishing likeness of his father already."
+"He has an astonishing likeness to his father already."

-"Yes, all the boys are," sighed Rosie.
+"Yes, all the boys do," sighed Rosie.
 "Save Pippin, quite the face of his Grandad Cotton."

 "All of them, then?"
 Gimli jabbed Sam with another nudge.